hafdon/translation-an-corpan/target/chapter_01.md

 — One to zero, Aodh!
 Good kick, good score! said Paul with a big smile on his face, before he turned to walk forward to the next room in the exhibit.

-The two of them didn't see the anger that came over Martin's face while he watched them on the way o
+The two of them didn't see the anger that came over Martin's face while he watched them on the way out.